nci-ref-clim-data/FROGS/README.md

 FROGS: a daily 1° × 1° gridded precipitation database of rain gauge, satellite and reanalysis products.
 *Earth System Science Data*, 11, 1017-1035.
 https://doi.org/10.5194/essd-11-1017-2019

+## Acknowledgement

+No statement provided.

+## Author note

+Please note that this is a collection of datasets and the original sources should be cited too wherever possible.